SAP-samples/teched2023-DA260/exercises/connections/HDLFS/README.md

      ![HDL06](images/HDL06.png)

-   8. After validating the connection successfully, the following message will appear on the bototm of your screen:
+   8. After validating the connection successfully, the following message will appear on the bottom of your screen:

       ![HDL07](images/HDL07.png)